Terradue/doc-developer-sandbox/source/developer/stagedata.rst

      :tab-width: 2

 ..
 NOTE::
-     The command *ciop-publish* will put the input data in the HDFS (the underlying Distributed File System).
+     The command *ciop-publish* will put the input data in the HDFS (the underlying Distributed File System) and it will pass its references to the subsequent node.

 Run and debug the workflow
 ==========================